 How should I cut my toenails?

-- Do not round the corners of the toenail as this is thought to encourage growth down into the toe.
+- To prevent an ingrown toenail, cut straight across the nail.
+Do not round the corners of the toenail as this is thought to encourage growth down into the toe.
 Do not attempt to cut out the ingrowth yourself.

 - A Chiropodist or Podiatrist will usually elevate the troublesome section of the nail, make a V-shaped cut and attempt to stretch the surrounding soft tissue with a cotton bud.